usmanashrf/Custom-GPT-WhatsApp-Automation-Zapier/README.md

 # 1. Setting Up Your Custom GPT
 To begin setting up your custom GPT, follow these steps:

-Log in to Your ChatGPT Plus Account:
+1. Log in to Your ChatGPT Plus Account:
-Open your web browser and navigate to https://chatgpt.com/ Log in using your GPT-4 Plus account credentials.
+ - Open your web browser and navigate to https://chatgpt.com/
+ - Log in using your GPT-4 Plus account credentials.

-Access the Custom GPTs Section:
+2. Access the Custom GPTs Section
 Once logged in, click on your profile avatar icon located in the top-right corner of the page.
 From the dropdown menu, select the “My GPTs” option.

 ![My GPTs](./images/MyGPTs.png)

+3. Create a New GPT:
+ - Click on the “Create a GPT” option.
+ - You will be redirected to the GPT editor at https://chatgpt.com/gpts/editor.

+5. Configure Your Custom GPT:
+   - **Name** Your GPT: Enter a meaningful name for your custom GPT, such as “WhatsApp Message Assistant”.
+   - **Description:** Provide a brief description of your GPT’s purpose.
+For example, “Send inbox WhatsApp messages to individuals.”
+   - **Instructions:** Define clear instructions for your GPT.
+This could include specific prompts or guidelines to ensure the generated messages meet your requirements
+For instance, you might add:

+ `You are a custom GPT designed to send messages to my WhatsApp inbox through Zapier.
+This GPT will call a Zapier webhook and send data to that webhook, including the recipient's phone number and the message to be sent.`